 The CCAB is the collective forum of accountancy bodies ICAEW, ACCA, ICAS, CIPFA and Chartered Accountants Ireland.

-The CCAB’s Anti-Money Laundering Taskforce recently issued guidance on tackling money laundering and terrorist financing.
+In 2015 the CCAB’s Anti-Money Laundering Taskforce issued guidance on tackling money laundering and terrorist financing.
 The guidance lists a number of red flags which accountants and finance professionals need to be aware of, from wire transfers following cash deposits to negative media coverage about the client or company.

 The guides are timely given a recent report from Transparency International which revealed the lack of powers available to law enforcement agencies to stop corrupt money being laundered through the UK.
 This report was issued when news broke that the Government has delayed its review into the UK’s Anti Money Laundering regime.

 The CCAB’s financial activity alarm bells include the use of cash mules, pre-paid gift cards, pre-paid credit cards and diversion of funds.